stevenao/activitystrea.ms/README.md

    });
 ```

-To serialize the Activity Streams object out as JSON, use the `write` or
+To serialize the Activity Streams object out as JSON, use the `write`,
-`prettyWrite` methods.
+`prettyWrite`, or `pipe` methods

 ```javascript
 var as = require('activitystrea.ms');